 According to Namakula (2010), most lending agencies particularly MFIs do not insist on collateral.
 The group guarantees in-group loans act as the collateral for group borrowers.
 The compulsory savings, which are a perquisite for borrowing, act partly as security.
 However, collateral is put in writing such that on default by a member, the group members can sell the given security to recover the loan.
 For individual loans, security is a vital requirement.
 The MFI takes security like land titles, vehicle logbooks among a few that are kept in custody.
+This makes it possible for entrepreneurs who do not own property to access the loan.

-MFIs do not insist on collateral, the groups guarantee loans act as the collateral for group borrowers.
 The compulsory savings which is a pre-requisite for borrowing, act partly as security.
 However, collateral is put in writing such that on default by a member, the group members can sell the given security to recover the loan.
 Social collateral works through reputation effects on group members in which repayment of loans is seen by group members as necessary to maintain their social standing in the community, (Woolcock, 2002).
 Van (2005), concludes that agents will always form groups with agents of the same type and that agents' types can be distinguished according to the rate at which they are willing to trade increased joint liability commitments.

-In a related study, Atieno (2009) elucidates that loan security is one of the important aspects of credit to the small and mediums enterprises.
+In a related study, Atieno (2009)elucidates that loan security is one of the important aspects of credit to the small and mediums enterprises.
 Most lending to small - scale enterprises is security based, without any regard for potential cash flow.
 However, organizations lending to micro enterprises have devised alternative forms of collateral.
-These include group credit guarantee where institutions lend to individuals using groups as guarantors and personal guarantors where individuals are given loans based on a guarantor's pledge.
+These include group credit guarantee where institutions lend to individuals using groups as guarantors this is related to what Namakula (2010) above alleges that collateral is not a 'must have'.
+Further personal guarantors where individuals are given loans based on a guarantor's pledge.
 Atieno (2009) further indicated that loan guarantee schemes are increasingly being implemented as a means of encouraging financial institutions to increase their lending to the risky sectors and those without the traditional formal security.